OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:28

-> The sons of Abraham were:
+> Abraham's sons were:
-> Isaac and Ishmael.
+> named Isaac and Ishmael.

 ## 1 Chronicles 1:29